neuro4ml/neuro4ml.github.io/Week_5/3-Training_Surrogate.md

 Spike raster plots from the [Spiking Heidelberg Digits dataset](https://zenkelab.org/resources/spiking-heidelberg-datasets-shd/).
 ```

-We can train a spiking neural network model to take these as input and ask it to classify the digit, and it’s able to do the task.
+We can train a spiking neural network model to take these as input and ask it to classify the digit, and it's able to do the task.
 [Here](#spiketrains) are some of the intermediate spike trains from model neurons after training.

 ```{figure} figures/strain.png
 :label: spiketrains